 Barnaby also has a range of experience in professional discipline cases, particularly in healthcare and sports law matters.
 He has experience of the NMC, GDC, ACCA, ICAEW and GMC and experience of appearing in a number of leading Anti-Doping cases.
 Barnaby recently completed 16 months working in the Caribbean seconded to the CPS Proceeds of Crime Unit dealing with asset recovery matters of all types.
 He also has experience dealing with regulatory matters that have a proceeds of crime element and extradition matters.

-The Legal 500 recommends Barnaby, quoting: "He has extensive knowledge of the POCA field".
+The Legal 500 recommends Barnaby, quoting: "Extremely knowledgeable across the full range of POCA matters"."He has extensive knowledge of the POCA field".
 "He appears on either side of confiscation proceedings".

 Asset Recovery, a how to guide: putting Asset Recovery laws to work